Asimov-LLC/.github/profile/README.md

 # Remora LLC — Syntax: AI-Powered Document Editor

-Welcome to the official GitHub repository for **Asimov LLC**, creators of [Syntax](https://asi-mov.com)—an AI-powered document editor designed to help you write original, high-quality work with the support of responsible AI.
+Welcome to the official GitHub repository for **Remora LLC**, creators of [Syntax](https://asi-mov.com)—an AI-powered document editor designed to help you write original, high-quality work with the support of responsible AI.

 ## About Syntax